IGZgustavomarin/npm-talk/PITCHME.md

 ### Private NPM registry

- - Create a [verdaccio](https://github.com/verdaccio/verdaccio) to handle a specific scope
+ - Create a [verdaccio](https://github.com/verdaccio/verdaccio) instance to handle a specific scope, ex: @igz
  - Update your `.npmrc` with your scope
  ```
  //npm.igz.es/:_authToken="YOUR_NPM_ACCESS_TOKEN"
  @igz:registry=https://npm.igz.es/
  ```
- - Now you can publish/install `@igz/my-awesome-package` as a private package.
+ - Now you can publish/install `@igz/my-awesome-package` as a private module.

 ---